What does "ich hatte" mean in German?

 But, if you are serious about learning German - and even before you buy or subscribe to any expensive courses (except, obviously, GamesforLanguage.com's German Stories, which are FREE!) - you may want to learn more about Benny's approach by clicking on his explanation of "Why German is easy!".

 We recently discovered a very effective app for learning German: MosaLingua.
-In addition to the iOS and Android app there is now also a MosaLingua Desktop App for PC, Mac and Linux users available.
+There currently are iOS and Android apps, with a MosaLingua Desktop App for PC, Mac and Linux users in the works.
 You can also try out the "Lite" version for FREE!

 Disclosure: The link above is to a partner's program with revenue sharing, if you decide to buy or subscribe.